Becoming an employer of choice for people with disability at FACS

-The Disability Confident Recruiter program provides businesses with tools and resources to help them grow their ability to recruit talented people with disability.
+The DCR program provides businesses with tools and resources to help them build their ability to attract and recruit talented people with disability.

-Consisting of an e-learn with tailored consultancy sessions, it identifies and addresses barriers which may inadvertently prevent applicants with disability applying for roles.
+Consisting of an eLearning course and tailored consultancy sessions, it identifies and addresses barriers that may inadvertently prevent applicants with disability from applying for roles.

-Once FACS had identified areas to improve in their process, they worked closely with AND to find and implement accessible alternatives.
-For example, creating an interview location accessibility checklist, so the recruitment team could understand the features and barriers of interview sites.
-They also added ‘preferred method of communication’ to their messaging and appointed a ‘go-to’ person within the team who can answer enquiries about adjustments.
+Once FACS had identified areas to improve in their processes, they worked closely with the Australian Network on Disability to find and implement accessible alternatives.
+For example, they created an interview location accessibility checklist, so the recruitment team could understand the features and barriers of interview sites.
+They also added ‘preferred method of communication’ to their messaging and appointed a ‘go-to’ person within the team who could answer questions related to workplace adjustments.

-By going through the program FACS was able to understand their existing recruitment process better and discover where they were performing well and where they needed to make improvements to make it more accessible.
+By going through the DCR program, FACS was able to understand their existing recruitment processes better and discover where they were performing well and where they needed to improve.

 “There were a few obstacles for us.
 The main one was being able to change our existing recruitment process.
-We worked closely with the recruitment team to make sure they understood what was required,” Kerry Lowe, Manager Workforce Acquisition and Inclusion.
+We worked closely with the recruitment team to make sure they understood what was required,” said Kerry.

-One of the key learnings from the program is how important it is to gain the support of Senior Leaders to promote the priority of an accessible recruitment practice.
-The FACS team found it encouraging to reaffirm that there is already a high level of support from their Senior Executive team.
+One of the key learnings from the program was the need to gain support from senior leaders to promote accessible recruitment practices as a priority.
+The FACS team found it encouraging to reaffirm that there was already a high level of support from their Senior Executive team.

-FACS wants to be an employer of choice for people with disability and develop a workforce that is reflective of the diversity of their clients.
-To do this they will make the Disability Confident Recruiter e-learn a mandatory course for all hiring managers and recruiters.
+FACS wants to be an employer of choice for people with disability and develop a workforce that reflects the diversity of their clients.
+To do this, they will make the Disability Confident Recruiter eLearning course mandatory for all hiring managers and recruiters.

 “This is just the first step.
-What we really want is to get more public sector organisations on board,” Kerry Lowe, Manager Workforce Acquisition and Inclusion.
+What we really want is to get more public sector organisations on board,” said Kerry.